timi-owo/mini-task-loop/README.md

 # 📦 **mini-task-loop**
-📌a simple javascript (node.js) library for managing scheduled async tasks for a loop.
+*📌 a simple javascript (node.js) library for managing scheduled async tasks for a loop.*

 ## Install